elbombardi/squrl/docs/02_design/README.md

   Please note that you need to replace `{admin_api_key}` and `{customer_api_key}` with the actual API keys for authentication.
 Also, replace https://your-domain.com with the appropriate URL for your API endpoint.

 ## Redirection Server
+- The redirection server is the server that handle all the redirection requests from the public.
+- The redirection server is an http server, it's built using Golang & GoFiber (a fast HTTP framework).
+- The redirection server is stateless, it doesn't store any data, it only reads data from the database and stores clicks information.
+- It exposes a unique endpoint, which is responsible for handling all the redirection.
+-

 ## Database Design